What is an M&A Deal Structure?

 - Conditions under which negotiations may be canceled.

 Developing a proper M&A deal structure can be quite complicated and challenging because of the number of factors to be considered.
-These factors include preferred financing means, corporate control, business plan, market conditions, antitrust laws, accounting policies, etc. Despite the complicated nature of the deal structuring process, employing the right kind of financial, investment and legal advice can make the process less complicated.
+These factors include preferred financing means, corporate control, business plan, market conditions, antitrust laws, accounting policies, etc. Employing the right kind of financial, investment, and legal advice can make the process less complicated.

 Ways of Structuring an M&A Deal

-There are three well-known traditional ways of structuring a merger acquisition deal although, in recent times, business entities have engaged in other deal structuring methods on a note of creativity and flexibility.
-The three ways of structuring an M&A are asset acquisition, stock purchase, and mergers; they can also be combined to achieve an even more flexible deal structure.
+There are three well-known traditional ways of structuring a merger acquisition deal although, in recent times, business entities have engaged in other, more creative and flexible deal structuring methods.
+The three traditional ways of structuring an M&A deal are asset acquisition, stock purchase, and mergers.
+The methods can also be combined to achieve a more flexible deal structure.

 1. Asset Acquisition

 In an asset acquisition, the buyer purchases the assets of the selling company.
-An asset acquisition is usually the best deal structuring means for the selling company if it prefers a cash transaction; this is because an asset acquisition normally involves a cash transaction unless an agreement is reached on some other means of payment.
-The buyer chooses which assets to purchase and for which to assume responsibility.
+An asset acquisition is usually the best deal structure for the selling company if it prefers a cash transaction.
+The buyer chooses which assets it wants to purchase.

-- The choice of the buyer to decide which assets to buy from the seller and which not to
+- The buyer can decide which assets to buy from the seller and which not to.

-- The selling company is still legally recognized as a corporate entity after the sales until it winds up completely.
+- The selling company continues as a corporate entity after the sale, containing the remaining unsold assets and liabilities.

-- The buyer may not be able to acquire non-transferable assets, e.g., patents
+- The buyer may not be able to acquire non-transferable assets, e.g., goodwill.

-- An asset acquisition may lead to high-impact tax costs for both the seller and buyer
+- An asset acquisition may lead to high-impact tax costs for both the seller and the buyer.

-- It may also take more time than necessary to close the deal.
+- It may also take more time to close the deal, compared to other deal structures.

 2. Stock Purchase

-Unlike an asset acquisition where there is a direct transaction of assets, assets are not directly transacted in a stock purchase.
-In a stock purchase acquisition, a major amount or the entire seller’s voting shares are acquired by the buyer.
-In essence, this means the ownership of the seller’s assets and liabilities are transferred to the buyer.
+Unlike an asset acquisition, where there is a direct transaction of assets, assets are not directly transacted in a stock purchase.
+In a stock purchase acquisition, a majority amount of the seller’s voting stock shares are acquired by the buyer.
+In essence, it means control of the seller’s assets and liabilities are transferred to the buyer.

 Advantages of a stock purchase acquisition: